sourabh0405/BBMS/README.md

 INTRODUCTION</br>
-The blood bank management system project is a great project.
+The blood bank management system is my final year academics project.
 This project is designed for successful execution of blood bank management system functionality.The building aim is to provide online blood bank service to the people.
 It is a browser-based system that is designed to store, process, retrieve and analyse information concerned with the administrative and